 In recent years Ross has built a reputation as one of TV’s most exciting and hard-hitting documentary makers.
 After a brief meeting with a member of the infamous ‘Bloods’ gang in California, Ross went to Sky 1 with the idea for a new series, Gangs, for which he won a BAFTA for Best Factual Series and was nominated on another occasion.

 After making 27 programmes around the world, Ross moved on from Gangs to a new series: Ross Kemp in Afghanistan, where he spent time from 2007 to 2012 with army regiments: 1 Royal Anglian, 5 Scots, 1 Royal Irish, and twice with 45 Commando.
 Ross and his team were nominated for a ‘Best Factual Series’ BAFTA, and won an AIB International Media Excellence Award for ‘International TV Personality’.

 Ross and his team have also made documentaries on international piracy, in Gaza, Israel and the Amazon Rainforest.
-His production company Freshwater Films is presently making the fifth series of Extreme World, a documentary series that sees Ross travel the world to destinations such as Pakistan, Papua New Guinea, The Congo and Ukraine.
+His production company Freshwater Films has also made several series of Extreme World, a documentary that sees Ross travel the world to destinations such as Pakistan, Papua New Guinea, The Congo and Ukraine.